-Studies show that caloric intake tends to increase about 200 calories a day beginning in the fall.
-The rationale behind this increase is debatable as some researchers believe primitive impulses drive humans to stockpile calories in anticipation of short days and cold weather, while others think there’s just more opportunity to indulge in the winter (holidays, time spent inside, and the nostalgic connections associated with food).
+Studies show out eating habits change this time of year.
+The rationale behind this increase is debatable, as some researchers believe primitive impulses drive humans to stockpile calories in anticipation of short days and cold weather, while others think there’s just more opportunity to indulge in the winter (holidays, time spent inside, and the nostalgic connections associated with food).
 Regardless of why you eat, certain foods can have a real impact on mood – for better or worse.
 Foods that supply our vitamin and nutrient needs and minimize our blood sugar spikes are important to our mental wellbeing.

 That’s all.
 Being cold is torture.

 7. You’re Sad.

 For some, the holidays present a storm of grief triggers followed by months of feeling blah (see all of the above).
 It’s possible that the events of November and December have set you adrift on a long grief wave that won’t recede until the spring thaw.